Vorwerk (company): Developments since 2005

 Vorwerk changed its sales strategy in 2011: the first flagship store opened in Hamburg in December, followed by many more stores.
 At the end of 2011, Vorwerk also expanded its concept with an online store.
 Sales of the Kobold were also switched from rotation to fixed areas in 2010.
 In 2014, Thermomix sales exceeded those of the Kobold for the first time.
 In 2017, Vorwerk acquired robotic vacuum manufacturer Neato Robotics, a US-based company known for its robot vacuum cleaners.
 In 2019, Vorwerk was in the forefront amongst the German companies that signed up for the Made in Germany - Made by Vielfalt initiative.

 In the late summer of 2020, the Flooring division was separated through a management buy-out.
 In the following year, the company changed its name: Vorwerk & Co.
 KG became Vorwerk SE & Co.
 KG.
 Since 2022, the board of directors at Vorwerk has been in the hands of Thomas Stoffmehl (speaker of the executive board), Hauke Paasch (member of the executive board) and Thomas Rodemann (member of the executive board).
 The same year, Vorwerk sold Jafra Cosmetics to the Mexican direct sales company Betterware for US$255 million.
-In May 2023, Neato Robotics ceased operations.
+In May 2023, Neato Robotics ceased operations, but Vorwerk committed to keeping the cloud services active for at least another five years.
 In 2025, Vorwerk announced the immediate shutdown of all Neato cloud services effectively bricking all cloud connected Neato robots.
-This lead to an uproar in the user community, including a petition against this decision.
+This led to an uproar in the user community, including a petition against this decision.